What, exactly, is UMAC?

 - Both the population and the workforce are aging, even as older workers and retirees are healthier, more educated, and more vital than ever in history.

-We invented UMAC as a “time out” of sorts, a gap year where a small group of professionals (UMAC fellows) can think about, share, and “try on” different possibilities for meaningful next chapters, inventing their own encores.
-Similar initiatives have launched at Stanford University, Harvard University, and the University of Notre Dame, but UMAC is the first such program in a public university.
+We invented UMAC as a place where encore adults can think about, share, and “try on” different possibilities for meaningful next chapters, inventing their own encores.
+Similar initiatives exist at Stanford University, Harvard University, University of Notre Dame, and now University of Texas-Austin.
+UMAC was the first such program in a public university.

 UMAC Meeting Times